 How to Do a Proper Squat

 - Stand with your feet hip-width apart.
-Turn your feet to point out to the side just slightly.
+Turn your toes out to the sides slightly.

 - Hinge at your hips and bend your knees (as if you were going to sit in a chair) while keeping your chest up.

 - Either raise your arms out in front of you at shoulder height for balance or bring your hands up to your chest.

 - Keep your feet flat on the floor, and don’t arch your lower back.

 - Now check your knees: They should be pointing in the direction of your toes (not collapsing in or bowing out) and shouldn’t extend past your toes.

 - Once you’ve lowered as far as you can go comfortably while maintaining proper form, squeeze your glutes and stand back up — and repeat!

 Squats may seem like a simple, natural movement, but you always want to make sure your joints are aligned properly before you bust out 50 (or 250) in a row.